demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 If you want to add fields, follow the steps in the following Example section.

 1. Add the field to the mappers for the Workday, Okta, and Active Directory integrations.

-*Note* To change the mappers, you will need to duplicate each mapper.
+   **Note** To change the mappers, you will need to duplicate each mapper.

    Ensure that you are adding the fields to the relevant incident types within each mapper.

-- for the Workday incoming mapper, add the field to the IAM-Sync-User incident type.
+   * for the Workday incoming mapper, add the field to the *IAM-Sync-User* incident type.
-- for Okta and Active Directory, add the field to the UserProfile incident type in both the incoming and outgoing mappers.
+   * for Okta and Active Directory, add the field to the *UserProfile* incident type in both the incoming and outgoing mappers.

-1. Reconfigure each integration to use the duplicated mappers you created.
+2. Reconfigure each integration to use the duplicated mappers you created.

 #### Example

 The following is an example of the flow when adding a field to work with the ILM content pack.
 This does not presume to cover all possible scenarios.

-1.  *Add an incident field*
+1. Add an incident field.
     1. Navigate to Settings -> Advanced -> Fields and click *New Field*.
-    2. Enter the name for the field and click the *Attributes* tab.
+    1. Enter the name for the field and click the *Attributes* tab.
     1. Clear the *Add to all incident types* checkbox.
     1. In the *Add to incident types* drop-down, select the following:
 	    - IAM - Sync User